-A child whose Education, Health and Care Plan names the school will be admitted without regard for these criteria.
+A child whose Education, Health and Care Plan names the school will be admitted without regard for these

 - 1. Looked after children1 and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order2 including those who appear to the admission authority to have been in state care outside England and ceased to be in state care as a result of being adopted. - 2.
-Priority will next be given to children who have an exceptional social or medical need which means they should attend this school rather than any other (or whose parents have such a need).
-[The applicant must complete an Exceptional Needs Supplementary Information Form, supported by evidence from a medical specialist or social worker, explaining the need and why it necessitates the child's attendance at this school.] - 3.
-Priority will next be given to children who are siblings3 of pupils on roll at this school. - 4.
-Priority will next be given to other children on roll at a named linked school. - 5.
-Priority will next be given to children of members of staff4 who have been employed at this school5 for more than two years or recruited within the past two years to fill a vacancy for which there was a skills shortage.
-[The applicant must complete a Children of Staff Supplementary Information Form, supported by evidence from a medical specialist or social worker, explaining the need and why it necessitates the child's attendance at this school.] - 6.
+Priority will next be given to children who are siblings3 of pupils on roll at this school. - 3.
+Priority will next be given to children of members of staff4 who have been employed at this school5 for more than two years or recruited within the past two years to fill a vacancy for which there was a skills shortage. - 4.
 Priority will next be given to other children.